FelixTheC/strongtyping/docs/namedtuple.md

 ```

-- the docstring will also display the types of the parameter in the reST-style
+- The docstring will also display the types of the parameter in the reST-style
 ```python
 from strongtyping.type_namedtuple import typed_namedtuple
 Dummy = typed_namedtuple('Dummy', 'spell:str, mana:int or str,effect:list')